Parents to foot bill for town centre yobs caught this weekend

 Neighbourhood police have outlined plans for a ‘dispersal order’ in a bid to drive out ‘unacceptable behaviour’ by youths congregating in the centre.

-Police say the new powers which will be in force from this weekend between 6pm on Friday until 8am on Sunday, and will empower them to move on youngsters.
+Police say the new powers which will be in force from this weekend between 6pm on Friday until 8am on Sunday, will empower them to move on youngsters.

 They say breaches could lead to arrests, with parents liable for picking up the tab for prosecutions.